schollii/pypubsub/docs/installation.rst

 System Requirements
 --------------------

-Requires any Python 2.6 to 3.4.
-PyPubSub will also work in Python 2.5 if the patch, available in the tests folder, is applied, and most likely with Pypy 2.1.
+Requires Python 2.6 to 2.7.
+DO NOT USE WITH PYTHON 3+.
+For Python 3+, use pypubsub 4+.

 The following table identifies on which combination of Python and Platform the unit tests have been run.
 The result